Pricing

 Languages

-I speak English fluently, as well as Spanish with a high degree of fluency.
+I speak English fluently, as well as Spanish with a moderately high degree of fluency.
 If you're interested in bilingual services, I'd be happy to directly share my website's information with you in Spanish.

 Hablo inglés con fluidez, así como español con un alto grado de fluidez.
 Si esta interesada en servicios bilingües, puedo compartir directamente con usted la información de mi sitio web en español.